Website icon Xpert.Digital

 Climate change in focus: Frankfurt relies on innovative solutions for a climate-resilient future

-Climate change and impacts on Frankfurt
+Climate change and its impacts on Frankfurt

-Green areas and shady areas
+Green spaces and shady spots

 Updated data and improved methods